vectordotdev/vector/docs/specs/component.md

 * Properties
   * `message` - A human readable error message.
   * `error_code` - An error code for the failure, if applicable.

-    `error_code` SHOULD only be specified if it adds additional information beyond `error_type`.
+    * SHOULD only be specified if it adds additional information beyond `error_type`.

-    The values for `error_code` for a given error event MUST be a bounded set with relatively low cardinality because it will be used as a metric tag.
+    * The values for `error_code` for a given error event MUST be a bounded set with relatively low cardinality because it will be used as a metric tag.
       Examples would be syscall error code.
 Examples of values that should not be used are raw error messages from `serde` as these are highly variable depending on the input.
 Instead, these errors should be converted to an error code like `invalid_json`.
   * `error_type` - The type of error condition.
-This MUST be one of the types listed in the `error_type` enum list in the cue docs.
+MUST be one of the types listed in the `error_type` enum list in the cue docs.
   * `stage` - The stage at which the error occurred.
-This MUST be one of `receiving`, `processing`, or `sending`.
+MUST be one of `receiving`, `processing`, or `sending`.
   * If any of the above properties are implicit to the specific error type, they MAY be omitted from being represented explicitly in the event fields.
 However, they MUST still be included in the emitted